 “Heavens forbid I call my mother, but I’m getting to the bottom of this F.” Her finger angrily spun the Princess phone dial and she said to the person answering her call, “I’d like to speak with Brother Valentine."

 "P-p-p-please don't," I begged, since not having a scholarship meant my transfer to a town high school with girls.
+A normal life.

-"Go into the living room.”
+"Go to the living room.”

 Whatever she had to say to my teacher was for adults and I sat on the plastic-covered sofa.

-Five minutes later I heard her rack the phone in the receiver.
+Five minutes later the telephone was racked in the receiver.
 She entered the living room and stared at me with disbelief.
-“Brother Valentine said he failed you, because you don’t believe in God.”

 "Yes."

 "And you lost your scholarship?"
 The devout Catholic had been so proud of my winning free tuition to Xaverian.
+She thought I might become a priest like my Nana's brother, Father Mike.

 “I got all As in the tests and did all my homework.
 I don’t deserve that F.”